Asthma in Children - Treatment Overview

 Your child will take several types of medicines to control his or her asthma and to prevent attacks.
 These include:

-Oral or injected corticosteroids.
-These medicines may be used to get your child's
+- Oral or injected steroid medicines.
+These may be used to get your child's

 asthma under control before he or she starts taking daily medicine.
 In the

-future, your child also may take oral or injected corticosteroids to treat asthma attacks.
+future, your child also may take these medicines to treat asthma attacks.

 You and your child will learn how to use a metered-dose